 GeneCards Summary for MMP10 Gene

 MMP10 (Matrix Metallopeptidase 10) is a Protein Coding gene.
 Diseases associated with MMP10 include Epidermolysis Bullosa Dystrophica and Keratoconus.
-Among its related pathways are GPCR Pathway and Matrix Metalloproteinases.
+Among its related pathways are Degradation of the extracellular matrix and Integrin Pathway.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP3.

 UniProtKB/Swiss-Prot for MMP10 Gene

 Can degrade fibronectin, gelatins of type I, III, IV, and V; weakly collagens III, IV, and V. Activates procollagenase.

 Matrix metalloproteases (matrix metalloproteinase, MMPs), also called matrixins, are zinc-dependent endopeptidases and the major proteases in ECM degradation.
 MMPs are capable of degrading several extracellular molecules and a number of bioactive molecules.